 Check out the fantastic nutritional value of sprouts in the chart below.

-Seed Chart includes: type of seed, days to germination and nutritional profile
+Seed Chart includes: the type of seed, days to germination, and nutritional profile

 |Seed||Days to Germination||Taste Profile||Nutrition|

 |1.
 Adzuki||3 -5||Mild Flavor||A, B,C & E, All Amino Acids accept Tryptophan, 25% Protein|